 Note: According to recommendations from the American Academy of Allergy, Asthma and Immunology, highly allergenic foods like nuts can be introduced into infants' diets as early as 6 months of age—and should be introduced early and often, as research shows this tactic can actually prevent the development of food allergies down the line.

 These nutritious fruits contain quercetin, which helps stimulate brain activity.
-Apples are easy to offer as a first food and throughout your baby’s transitional food stages.
+Apples, whether pureed, cooked soft or raw, are easy to offer as a first food and throughout your baby's transitional food stages.
 (Check out this great applesauce recipe!)
 As they become more comfortable with finger foods and as they develop teeth, you could offer apples with nut butter as a healthy pairing.

 Lentils are available in various forms and are especially nutritious because they contain fiber, iron and protein.
 They're soft and easy to cook (no long soaking periods required) and can easily be blended into puree or soup form.
 They're also one of the more neutral-tasting legume and bean options to initially offer.